Clarrie Grimmett: Early life in New Zealand

-Grimmett was born in Caversham, Dunedin, New Zealand, on Christmas Day 1891, leading Bill O'Reilly to say that he "must have been the best Christmas present Australia ever received from that country."
+Grimmett was born in Caversham, Dunedin, Colony of New Zealand, on Christmas Day 1891, leading Bill O'Reilly to say that he "must have been the best Christmas present Australia ever received from that country."

 A schoolmaster encouraged him to concentrate on spin bowling rather than fast bowling.
 He played club cricket in Wellington, and made his first-class debut for Wellington at the age of 17.
 At that time, New Zealand was not a Test cricketing nation, and in 1914 he moved to neighbouring Australia.